Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

 - My body, mind, and spirit are connected

 - Getting lost in the arts

 In wellness astrology, aspects of your anatomy and physiology align with the zodiac signs.
 Pisces associates with the feet, immune and lymphatic systems.
 This includes the pineal gland that synthesizes melatonin and (in some spiritual traditions) corresponds to psychic ability.

 We may find our heads in the clouds rather than our feet firmly planted on the ground during this dreamy time of the year.
 With less-than-attentive navigating, we can stub toes if we aren’t careful!
 Our delicate footpads also need extra TLC.
 Maybe forego fashion for comfort?
 Essential oils like peppermint can soothe soles if you go OT in heels.
 Myrrh is good for cracked heels and tea tree for athlete’s foot.

 Inadequate sleep can make us crabby and less productive.
 It can also lead to development of diabetes, high blood pressure and heart disease.
 Avoid tablets, computers, phones and other blue-light emitting devices right before bedtime.
-They can mess with the production of melatonin and our sleep cycles (this article from Harvard Medical School explains how that happens).
+They can mess with the production of melatonin and our sleep cycles.

 If going straight from email to bed isn’t working for you anyway, unwind in a bath filled with relaxing essential oils, like lavender and chamomile.
 If worry has you awake staring at the ceiling, flower essences such as White Chestnut, Mimulus, Vervain may help your slumber.

 Practice meal mindfulness.
 Savor your food: chew well and pay attention to aroma, texture and taste.
 Conscious eating helps you feel satiated and improves digestion.
 Consider blessing your food.
 Meditate or express gratitude for the many people who brought food to your table, from farmer to grocer.
 This practice helps you feel connected and nourished.